 Hotel Cons: The walls were so thin that I struggled to sleep on the first night from all the noise.
-Plus there were lots of other little annoyances you wouldn’t expect for the price, like stained bedcovers, a crap shower, a very basic breakfast, and an air-con extractor on the balcony that blew out hot air.
+Plus there were lots of other little annoyances you wouldn’t expect for the price, like stained bedcovers, a crap shower, a very basic breakfast, and an air-con extractor on the balcony.
 The balcony was also really loud if you had neighbours on theirs too.
-Basically, it was just a loud, box room that made you feel agitated.
+Basically, it was just a loud box room that made you feel agitated.

 The hotel doesn’t have the best bit of beach in front of it too, so you’ll be heading further down to the Bubu Beach end for a swim.
 It tried to compensate for this by adding a pool, which didn’t end up being a perk either- it was small, busy and had minimal sun-loungers for the number of guests.

 There is a jetty right next to Mimpi, but when we arrived from the mainland by boat, we were dumped on the other side of the island.
 Although unprepared for the change in destination, we understood at this time of year the water can be a little choppier for the bigger boats.
 However, it wouldn’t have hurt for the hotel to warn guests of this.
 We ended up hauling our luggage through the jungle to get there.

 The staff were polite, but not particularly well trained, welcoming or understanding and it lacked the personal touch of a family run place.